The project has now ended, but this website will continue to be updated with details of our findings and dissemination activities.

 - Communication of our findings to a wide range of audiences including residents and relatives, professionals working in social care, housing and health, and academic communities.
 The project findings will be disseminated in a variety of ways.
 These will include a report on the literature, descriptions of existing models of adult social care, an analysis of the cost-effectiveness of adult social care interventions and recommendations for best practice in commissioning adult social care provision nationally in housing with care settings.

-- Simon Evans, Senior Research Fellow, Association for Dementia Studies, University of Worcester.
+- Simon Evans, Principal Research Fellow, Association for Dementia Studies, University of Worcester.
 01905 542511; Simon.Evans@worc.ac.uk

 - Robin Darton, Senior Research Fellow, Personal Social Services Research Unit, University of Kent.
 01227 827643; R.A.Darton@kent.ac.uk